 Can apply for leave to remain after 30 months in the UK

 An applicant needs to make an extension application as a spouse or partner of the same person, for a further leave to remain once he/she has completed a period of 30 months in the UK.
 Accordingly, an applicant needs to make an extension application no more than 28 days before his/her extant leave is due to expire, or no more than 28 days before he/she has completed 30 months with leave as a spouse or civil, unmarried, same-sex partner in the UK.

 When a spouse or partner qualifies for settlement in the UK?

 A person may qualify for indefinite leave to remain (settlement) after completing 60 months (5 years) in the UK with limited leave as a partner under the 5-year route under Appendix FM.
 Apparently, the 5-year route is for those spouses, civil, unmarried, same-sex partner, who meet all the suitability and eligibility requirements of the Immigration Rules at every stage.
-However, if a spouse or partner is not able to meet the financial, English language or lawful immigration status eligibility requirements then the applicant is not entitled to settlement under the 5-year route.
+However, if a spouse or partner fails to meet the financial, English language or lawful immigration status eligibility requirements then the applicant cannot apply for settlement under the 5-year route.
 However, if exceptional circumstances apply then a spouse or civil, unmarried, a same-sex partner may be considered for settlement under the 10-year route if they meet all other requirements.